Housain-maina/SelfHostedSaaS/README.md

 # SelfHostedSaaS
-This curated list provides self-hostable, free software tools to help you build and launch your SaaS business.
+A carefully curated list of free and self-hostable software you can use to build and launch a saas business.